 “Fallen empires and refound desires”

 The Exhibition infuses the publicly accessible terrain of ASIAT with in-situ commissioned works.
 With a strong focus on cross-disciplinary practices, hovering between artworks, collaborative projects, stage design, scenography and architecture.
-The Exhibition runs from mid-July until September, and is reconfigured for its final destination: the Festival.
+The Exhibition runs from 14.07 until 15.09, and is reconfigured for its final destination, the Festival.

 Dates & Opening hours